 Program Requirements

-The school offers a four-year, eight-semester, two-summer-term curriculum leading to the doctor of dental surgery (D.D.S.) degree.
+The school offers a four-year curriculum leading to the doctor of dental surgery (D.D.S.) degree.
 This curriculum is designed to prepare graduates in dentistry to deliver patient care with a scientific basis and a caring manner.
 As such, it provides a sound background in the biomedical, behavioral and clinical sciences with an emphasis on comprehensive oral health care.
 Exposure to clinical dentistry in the first semester of the first year is a hallmark of this curriculum.

 The first year of dental school focuses on instruction in the biomedical sciences that provide a foundation for clinical studies.
 The first-year student also studies introductory courses in oral diagnosis, preventive periodontics and dental restorative techniques in a pre-clinical setting.
 Early clinical exposure is further emphasized through clinic-based courses in both the first and the second semesters.
 Acquisition of basic diagnostic skills and background knowledge is a goal of the first year of the curriculum.